 Note: Students are advised to keep in mind that the months of May and August tend to be the months where scheduling a presentation may be difficult because of faculty unavailability and availability of presentation rooms.
 Keep in mind that faculty are not on academic appointments in the summer, and are often on travel, in some cases scheduled at the last minute.
 This may lead to the need to reschedule your defense, in some cases into the Fall term.
 DCGS will not make exceptions to the thesis committee rules for PhD defenses that were originally planned in the summer, and encourages you to schedule your thesis defense in the academic terms.

-The usual thesis format, a monolithic document, is traditional and generally desirable.
+The usual thesis format, a cohesive document, is traditional and generally desirable.
 It is not, however, dictated by regulation and occasionally the thesis may separate naturally into two or more sections, which are more directly publishable individually.
 A thesis written in sections should include a general introduction, abstract, and conclusions.
 The sections should be arranged so that the document reads as a whole.
 It is appropriate to put detailed descriptions of procedures and tables of data in appendices so that the thesis sections may be comparable in length and scope to journal articles.
 Use of this alternate format does not imply a change in the requirement for original research, in the student/supervisor relationship, or in their respective roles in producing the thesis document, all of which still apply.

 Candidates should consult Specifications for Thesis Presentation.

 Students who would like assistance in improving their writing skills for any task (thesis area proposal, final thesis, and resumes and job application letters) should contact the MIT Writing and Communications Center.
 The Writing Center offers individual consultations and advice about any writing problem and is open to all members of the MIT community.